Thecus: Company Profile and History

 In late 2019 they stopped shipping to the United States.
 By the second quarter of 2020 Thecus products in the US not available.
-Inquiry to the Sales department have gone unanswered.
+Inquiry to the sales department have gone unanswered.

 Product Overview

 Thecus is a Network-Attached Storage producer.
-Thecus has Linux and Window versions for each NAS category.
+Thecus has Linux and Windows versions for each NAS category.
 NAS are Thecus's primary products since its establishment in 2004.

 NAS

 Network-Attached Storage, or NAS, are network-accessible storage devices commonly used for backing up data, web serving, file sharing, or as a shared hub for local or remote storage.
 Thecus's product lines include smaller devices for home use, such as 2-4 bay NAS, medium-sized devices for SMB (Small and medium businesses) use, such as 4-8 bay NAS, and larger enterprise NAS, such as the 12 and 16 bay NAS.

 DAS

-Direct-attached storage, or DAS, are storage units that can be added to a NAS solution via Daisy-Chaining technology to increase the NAS' storage volume.
+Direct-attached storage, or DAS, are storage units that can be added to a NAS solution via daisy chaining to increase the NAS' storage volume.
 A maximum of 4 DAS units can be added.